binref/refinery/README.md

 ### Simple Examples

-The units [emit](refinery/emit.py) and [dump](refinery/dump.py) play a special role: The former is for outputting data while the latter is for dumping data to the clipboard or to disk.
+The units [emit][] and [dump][] play a special role: The former is for outputting data while the latter is for dumping data to the clipboard or to disk.
 As an example, consider the following pipeline:
 ```
 emit M7EwMzVzBkI3IwNTczM3cyMg2wQA | b64 | zl | hex
 ```
-Here, we emit the string `M7EwMzVzBkI3IwNTczM3cyMg2wQA`, base64-decode it using [b64](refinery/encoding/b64.py), zlib-decompress the result using [zl](refinery/compression/zl.py), and finally [hex](refinery/encoding/hex.py)-decode the decompressed data.
+Here, we emit the string `M7EwMzVzBkI3IwNTczM3cyMg2wQA`, base64-decode it using [b64][], zlib-decompress the result using [zl][], and finally [hex][]-decode the decompressed data.
 Each unit performs the _"decoding"_ operation of a certain transformation by default, but some of them also implement the reverse operation.
 If they do, this is always done by providing the command line switch `-R`, or `--reverse`.
-You can produce the above base64 string using the following command because [hex](refinery/encoding/hex.py), [zl](refinery/compression/zl.py), and [b64](refinery/encoding/b64.py) all provide the reverse operation:
+You can produce the above base64 string using the following command because [hex][], [zl][], and [b64][] all provide the reverse operation:
 ```
 emit "Hello World" | hex -R | zl -R | b64 -R
 ```